 - Great quality material

-- Design seems a bit plain
+- The design seems a bit plain

 Ranked Rash Guards